 Debate Scholarships for returning team members are awarded as follows: priority consideration is given to students serving in a formal leadership role (e.g., team captain); subsequent scholarships are then considered for the other team members.
 Scholarships generally range from $500 - $3,000.
 To receive the scholarship the team member must inform the Director of Debate of his or her intent to return at the end of the season (the third week of April).
 The Director of Debate will award the scholarship the following fall after the student returns to the team.
 No application required.
 The current Director of Debate will determine amount of the scholarship based on the following criteria:

 - Level of success in previous year(s) of competition

 - Willingness to coach/mentor less experienced team members

 - Financial need

-If you have questions about this scholarship, please contact the Dept. of Communication Arts at 937-766-7959.
+If you have questions about this scholarship, contact the Dept. of Media and Applied Communications at 937-766-7959.